NickMatthews-1/TinyOS/Instructions.md

 To do this is actually rather simple.

 Go into your terminal in the root of your newly extracted kernel and type ```make mrproper``` and then ```make tinyconfig```

+You will now see an output from running ```make tinyconfig``` the output will be "configuration written to .config.

+This is important as that confirms you are ready to move onto making changes to the config.

+## Step 3: Making Config Changes